salbrandi/data-spatula/README.rst

 Data Files
 ++++++++++
 Data files from the webservice will be downloaded to a ``data/`` directory created at runtime in the directory the server is started from.
-In that directory, all files downloaded from teh webservice will be browseable.
+In that directory, all files downloaded from the webservice will be browseable.